Let’s Save the American Chestnut Tree with Technology

 Here’s my comment: This is an excellent opportunity.
 We should harness the power of science to rescue an important native tree.

 I’ve been writing about this possibility for nearly a dozen years.
-For me, the attraction to chestnut trees is partly cultural: My Italian-American family likes to roast chestnuts at Christmas and on other occasions.
+Pour moi, the attraction to chestnut trees is partly cultural: My Italian-American family likes to roast chestnuts at Christmas and on other occasions.

 I also appreciate the attractive wood of the chestnut.
 I remember how the big house across the street from where I grew up had a gorgeous chestnut handrail.
 On hot summer days, the owners would open their double doors, allowing me to look inside.
 Seeing the handrail may have been the first time I truly recognized the art of woodworking.
 I learned more from my grandfather, a furniture maker who built some of the original RCA television cabinets.
 He loved to work with chestnut.